 In addition to the Company, the consolidated financial statements include all subsidiaries.
 Subsidiaries are all corporations over which the Company is able, directly or indirectly, to control financial and operating policies, which is the authority usually connected with holding majority voting rights.
 Subsidiaries are fully consolidated from the date on which control is acquired by the Company.
 Inter-company transactions and balances are eliminated upon consolidation.
 They are deconsolidated from the date that control by the Company ceases.

 2. Basis of Preparation (continued)

-As at September 30, 2015 and 2014 the subsidiaries of the Company are as follows:
+The subsidiaries of the Company are as follows:

 Company Location of Incorporation Ownership Interest

 Darwin Resources Corp.
 Canada 100%

 Tinka Resources S.A.C.
 Peru 100%

 Darwin Peru S.A.C.
 Peru 100%